KDE/documentation-develop-kde-org/HIG/source/style/writing/labels.rst

    -  Send To...
    -  Configure [something]...

-Here are examples of menu items and buttons whose labels typically do not have ellipses, along with the reason why:
+Here are examples of menu items and buttons whose labels typically don't have ellipses, along with the reason why:

    -  About — *not an action*
    -  Advanced Options — *not an action*